-- MON87460: Drought resistance due to the modified CSPB which is derived from the transferred gene - 10 MON89034: Resistance to insects of the order Lepidoptera due to the Cry1A.105 protein and the modified Cry2Ab2 protein which are derived from the transferred genes - NK603: Tolerance to glyphosate herbicide due to the modified CP4 EPSPS protein which is derived from the transferred genes - 15 The modified CSPB expressed in MON87460 is derived from B. subtilis.
+MON87460: Drought resistance due to the modified CSPB which is derived from the transferred gene

+MON89034: Resistance to insects of the order Lepidoptera due to the Cry1A.105 protein and the modified Cry2Ab2 protein which are derived from the transferred genes

+MON88017: Tolerance to glyphosate herbicide due to the modified CP4 EPSPS protein and resistance to insects of the order Coleoptera due to the modified Cry3Bb1 protein, both of which are derived from the transferred genes

+The modified CSPB expressed in MON87460 is derived from B. subtilis.
 Bacteria-derived CSPs including CSPB nonspecifically bind to RNA and function as RNA chaperons (Herschlag, 1995; Jiang et al., 1997).
 CSPB does not have functions to directly induce transcription (Schindler et al., 1999; Weber et al., 2001), and there is no report showing that CSPB has enzymatic activity.
 The modified CSPB expressed in MON87460 also functions as a RNA chaperon, and there is no report that the modified CSPB directly induces transcription or has any enzymatic activity.